hucker/ten8t/README.md

 ## Integration,Rendering and Serializing

 Ease of integration with external tools and workflows is a key design goal for `Ten8t`.
-While providing useful functionality is valuable, seamless integration capability significantly enhances utility.
-There are multiple flexible options provided by `Ten8t` to enable easy integration: directly using its classes within Python code, exporting data into widely-accepted JSON formats for use with external APIs like FastAPI, rendering results directly for visualization tools such as Streamlit or Textual, and serializing outputs into common file formats.
+While providing useful functionality is valuable, seamless integration significantly enhances utility.
+There are multiple options provided by `Ten8t` shown in the table below.

 | Integration Method      | Explanation                                                                                   | Examples & Supported Formats                                      |
 |-------------------------|-----------------------------------------------------------------------------------------------|-------------------------------------------------------------------|